Our vision is for every Lyme disease patient in the UK to be treated and completely cured on the NHS.

 We gave UK Lyme patients a voice with a survey of 500 people

 We surveyed 500 UK Lyme disease patients on their experiences of diagnosis and care.
-We delivered the survey results in person to the Health Secretary (Jeremy Hunt) and the CEO of NHS England (Simon Stevens).
+We delivered the survey results in person to the Health Secretary (Jeremy Hunt) and the CEO of NHS England (Simon Stevens), along with an impassioned plea to do something about the problem.

 We triggered a government-sponsored Independent enquiry